pharriso/osp10_aci/README.md

 ## Modify Overcloud images

-Download the plugin tar file from Cisco as well and unpack the contents into /home/stack/aci_patch
+Unpack the contents of the Cisco ACI plugin tar file into /home/stack/aci_patch

-* Need to document what I did to ensure agent-ovs was installed in overcloud images *
+We also need to download later versions of boost as the versions provided by the Cisco tar file cause dependency issues:

+yum install boost-chrono --downloadonly --downloaddir=/tmp/boost

+Remove boost* packages from /opt/aci-tripleo-patch and copy in boost packages from /tmp/boost

-There is a small python program which modifies the overcloud images - /opt/aci-tripleo-patch/bin/apply_tripleo_aci_patch.py
+There is a small python program which we can run that modifies the overcloud images - /opt/aci-tripleo-patch/bin/apply_tripleo_aci_patch.py

 The script expects to find our default overcloud images in /home/stack/images